ManageIQ/manageiq.org/site/_posts/2018-02-01-auth-overview.md

 # External Authentication with SAML
 ---------------------------------------------------------------------

-  Configuring ManageIQ for external authentication using SAML is documented [here](http://manageiq.org/docs/reference/latest/auth/saml)
+  Configuring ManageIQ for external authentication using SAML following the [ManageIQ Authentication SAML documentation](http://manageiq.org/docs/reference/latest/auth/saml)

   The identity provider tool, [Keycloak](http://www.keycloak.org/), has been used to test the SAML functionality.